 Presence of high amount dietary fibre in spelt grains controls glycemia.
 Other bioactive compounds like phytic acid, alkylresorcinols and polyphenol also contribute to controlling blood glucose levels, insulin sensitivity and hyperinsulinemia.
 Thus, spelt grain health benefits also includes the prevention of type 2 diabetes (6).

 Spelt grains contain dietary fibre which acts as a laxative and prevents constipation.
 Specifically, insoluble dietary fibre reduces transit time and increases faecal output and defecation frequency.
 Therefore, spelt dietary fibre fermentation increase of short-chain fatty acids which improve bowel health and reduce the risk of cancer (7).

-3. Spelt benefits for heart
+3. Spelt health benefits for heart

 Spelt grain is a rich source of dietary fibre which lowered total cholesterol, LDL cholesterol, and triglycerides and reduces the risk for coronary heart disease (8).

-4. Anticancer benefits of Spelt
+4. Anticancer health benefits of Spelt

 Consumption of spelt wheat may helpful in inhibiting cancer cell proliferation and promotes apoptosis or death of cancerous cells.
 As it contains a high amount of glutamic acid/glutamine, leucine, and methionine which act as anti-apoptotic agents against different cancer (9).